Ears idioms with meanings and examples

 How to say differently:

-Scold or Yell at someone
+Scold or yell at someone

 To read more about idioms for ears, you may like to visit this.